medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/global-options.md

 #### `--no-tele` - disable telemetry

 Disables telemetry until the current command finishes execution.
-When running the next common one still needs to provide the CLI with this parameter if they wish to continue work with disabled telemetry.
+When running the next command, one still needs to provide the CLI with this parameter if they wish to continue work with disabled telemetry.

 Example: